 health of your system.

-The No. 1 cause of early septic system failures are a result of the lack
+The No. 1 cause of early septic system failures is a lack of pumping and

-How Often Should the Septic Tank Get Pumped?
+How Often Should a Septic Tank Be Pumped?

 Most tanks have space available for 3-5 years of accumulated sludge before